computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/FacebookNewsfeed/readme.md

 | EntityOrFriendID  (PK) | int     |
 | Type                   | tinyint |

-Type identifies if the entity being followed is a User ot Entity.
+Type identifies if the entity being followed is a User or Entity.

 ### FeedItem